HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-vcn.markdown

 - Ubuntu Linux 20.04 or later
 - Windows 10

 Please note, these are not hard limits.
-Hardware encoding via VCE *might* work on older series GPUs and older operating systems, but this is not officially supported.
+Hardware encoding via VCN *might* work on older series GPUs and older operating systems, but this is not officially supported.

-On Ubuntu Linux, [AMD Radeon Software for Linux version 19.20 or later](https://www.amd.com/en/support/kb/release-notes/rn-amdgpu-unified-linux) is required to use the VCE encoder.
+On Ubuntu Linux, [AMD Radeon Software for Linux version 19.20 or later](https://www.amd.com/en/support/kb/release-notes/rn-amdgpu-unified-linux) is required to use the VCN encoder.
 Install using the `amdgpu-pro-install` script according to AMD’s [installation guide](https://amdgpu-install.readthedocs.io/en/latest/).
 Additionally, you must manually install the `amf-amdgpu-pro` package included in the download.

 ## Enabling support

-Support for the AMD VCE encoder is enabled in preferences on the video tab.
+Support for the AMD VCN encoder is enabled in preferences on the video tab.
 If your system is not supported, the option will be disabled.

 ## Presets